litestar-org/litestar/README.md

 app = Starlite(route_handlers=[UserController])
 ```

-To run you application, use an ASGI server such as [uvicorn](https://www.uvicorn.org/):
+To run your application, use an ASGI server such as [uvicorn](https://www.uvicorn.org/):

 ```shell
 uvicorn my_app.main:app --reload